Boundary Fire grows to 60,979 acres - Local News 8

 Boundary Fire grows to 60,979 acres

-SALMON, Idaho (KIFI) - The Boundary and Scarface Fires merged and are being managed as a single incident.
+SALMON, Idaho (KIFI) - The Boundary and Scarface Fires merged and are being managed as a single incident called the Boundary Fire.

 The lightning caused fire has burned 60,979 acres and is 48% contained.